Białystok Voivodeship (1944–1975): History

 A month after the start of its operations, PCNL issued the Decree of the Polish Committee of National Liberation of August 21, 1944 on the Procedure for the appointment of general administration authorities and second instance, which came into force on 22 August 1944.
 In this decree (Article 11), it abolished the administrative structure introduced by Germany and restored the Bialystok Voivodeship administrative divisions from the Second Polish Republic.
-At the time, the front line ran in front of the Vistula and Narew, and the formal authority PKWN had was only in part of the pre-war Bialystok Voivodeship.
+At the time, the front line ran in front of the Vistula and Narew, and the formal authority PKWN had was only in part of the pre-war Białystok Voivodeship.

+Parallel to the occurring process of changing the rule from Nazi to Soviet, the regional branches of the underground organisations continued to be active.
+On August 7, 1944, voivode Józef Przybyszewski was arrested and deported to the east.
+The arrest of the voivode, the instigator of the merger talks between National Military Organization and National Armed Forces, did not interrupt the integration process of the two national organizations.
+The talks were finalized after Przybyszewski's arrest and in August a joint District Command for NOW and NSZ was established - NOW XIII-C. The District Commander was Mieczysław Grygorcewicz ("Bohdan"), who was arrested shortly after by the NKVD in early September.
+The functions of the District Commander of NOW-NSZ XIII/C were assumed on September 22 by Roman Jastrzebski.
+At the same time, two orders of the District Command "Cyryl" were issued, no. 1918 and 1919.
+The first, allegedly signed by Mieczysław Grygorcewicz ("Morski"), informed that until "Morski" returned, the functions of the District Commander were to be held by "Lot".
+Krzysztof Komorowski suspects that the author of both was Władysław Szwarc.
+On September 11, the members of the NOW District Staff held a meeting and elected Władysław Szawrzec as the acting district commander.
+At the end of October, Mieczysław Grygorcewicz was released and on November 1, he again assumed the function of the District commander.

 29 September 1944, administration of 17 (of the 23) districts of Belastok Region (including the city of Białystok) and an additional three (Siemiatycze, Hajnówka and Kleszczele) of the Brest Region was passed to the Polish Committee of National Liberation from the Byelorussian SSR.

 31 December 1944 the Provisional Government of the Republic of Poland replaced the Polish Committee of National Liberation.